NetherGamesMC/support/docs/cosmetic-crate-keys.md

 - Rainbow

 ## Kill Effects
-Kill effects are played whenever you kill a player in any Minigame.
+Kill effects are played whenever you kill a player in any minigame.

 The following kill effects are available:
 - Sphere Firework
 - Star Firework